-For an end-entity certificate, it depends on certificate usage which values need to be set.
+For an end-entity certificate, it depends on certificate usage which values need to be set:

-The digital Signature and key Encipherment values MUST be set for authentication in SSL sessions, and thus for typical grid usage, as otherwise grid authentication will not work.
+The digitalSignature and keyEncipherment values/bits MUST be set for authentication in SSL sessions, and thus for typical grid usage, as otherwise grid authentication will not work.
+These two are the only values that are actually required.